baisaganov/binance-nft/README.md

 The script must be placed on the page of the sale itself, preferably right before the sale (1-2 minutes), the number of packs for the purchase will be requested.
 Every millisecond, the sell block is polled to find the buy button.
 Once the button appears, the script will enter the quantity and click on the buy button.
 After that, the page will start polling for the appearance of the confirmation block, as soon as the block appears, the confirmation button is pressed.
 Often, after pressing, errors are issued, so after the first press, the pressing interval is not reset.
 If the quantity is over.
 Close the page.

 _How to use_
-1. Place the script on the site through the developer's console.
+1. There is a variable "packsValue" in the script, replace its value with yours.
+By default 1.
-2. In the window that appears, enter the number of packs before the purchase (be guided by the limitations of the sale).
+2. Place this script for sale through the developer's console a couple of minutes before the start of the sale.
 3. Wait for the start of the sale.
 4. After a successful or unsuccessful purchase, close or refresh the page.